Become an Amazon seller: 3 strategies for long-term success

 This varies greatly – from a few hundred euros to six-figure monthly revenues, depending on the product, strategy, and competition.

-The professional plan costs €39 per month, while the individual plan is free but charges a fee of €0.99 per sold item.
+The professional plan costs €39 per month, while the individual seller plan is free but charges a fee of €0.99 per sold item.

 The main advantages are the large reach, high customer trust, premium shipping (FBA), easy scalability, and access to Amazon’s advertising and analytics tools.